Code-Institute-Submissions/MS1_Buttercup_Lodge/README.md

 I felt this complimented the style for what I was trying to achieve than the logo I had initially.

 As you can see from the earlier logo, I got bogged down with feature creep!
 I was using dropshadows and outline on the text.
-It didn't look great.
+It didn't look great.<br>
 <img src="assets/wireframes/oldlogo.jpg">

 ### Body Styles